LoSkana/larp-video-chat/README.md

 # It is true?

-Just try it yourself: you just need two pcs, two webcams, one router and 15 minutes to spare.
+Just try it yourself: you just need two pcs, two webcams, one router and 15 minutes to spare: follow the instructions on INSTALL.

 # You said something about customization?